 Graphs can be useful for showing your data, but you need to be careful about some common pitfalls, particularly if you use a computer to generate the graphs rather than doing it by hand:

 In your lab report, you should show what the difference in assembly language code is, explain how you determined the cycles-per-iteration and CPI of each version on each processor, and provide your results.
 You should also try to draw some bigger picture conclusions from these results.
-What can you say about the pipelines of the two processors?
+What can you say about the handling of control hazards on the two processors?
 How is it influenced by the kind of jump?
 If you are feeling more ambitious, you can also find information on Intel's and AMD's web sites describing the specific mechanisms the two processors use for dealing with control hazards.
 I can help you with uncovering and understanding this information.
 You could then connect your experimental findings to this published information about the processors' designs.

 Instructor: Max Hailperin